 Crosby Noricks has always been ambitious and ahead of the curve.
-With a Master’s Degree in Mass Communication & Media Studies from San Diego State University, Crobsy has taught communication courses at several universities.
-She is the founder of PR Couture, the industry-leading resource for fashion and lifestyle communicators.
-She has also written several books and works as a visibility and brand coach in order to empower women and help guide them in their career paths.
+With a Master’s Degree in Mass Communication & Media Studies from San Diego State University, Crosby has taught communication courses at several universities.
+She is the founder of PR Couture, the industry-leading resource for fashion and lifestyle communicators, and the fuel behind the Bespoke Communication Awards (the BCAs) which celebrates excellence among PR and marketing agencies, in-house teams, and individuals in the fashion and lifestyle sector.
+She has also written the go-to guide on breaking into fashion PR, a handful of books and works as a visibility and brand coach in order to empower women and help guide them in their career paths.

 Tell our readers a little about yourself.

 I founded PR Couture in 2006.
-PR Couture is a resource for professional brands operating in the fashion and lifestyle space.
-I am also a business consultant career coach, and a college professor.
+PR Couture is a resource for professionals and brands operating in the fashion and lifestyle space.
+I am also a business consultant, career coach, and occasionally, college professor.
 There’s always been an element of wanting to teach, support and/or provide a resource in whatever I do.
 I am also a mom to a crazy 2.5-year-old.

 Who inspired you to venture into the PR career field?